dakuglin/front-end-study-guide/README.md

 Components -
 * Building blocks of react applications
-* Independent and reusalbe parts of code that can be process separately
+* Independent and reusable parts of code that can be process separately

 Virtual DOM -
  * React creates a virtual DOM
  * Virtual DOM is abstraction of the HTML DOM
  * React creates a simplified copy of the HTML DOM
- * No large difference between regualr DOM and virtual DOM
+ * No large difference between regular DOM and virtual DOM
     * This is why JSX looks almost like pure HTML

 One-way-data-binding -